rsapkf/42/docs/github-gitlab-stars.md

   - [mbeaudru/modern-js-cheatsheet](https://github.com/mbeaudru/modern-js-cheatsheet) - Cheatsheet for the JavaScript knowledge you will frequently encounter in modern projects.
   - [sorrycc/awesome-javascript](https://github.com/sorrycc/awesome-javascript) - A collection of awesome browser-side  JavaScript libraries, resources and shiny things.
   - [lukehoban/es6features](https://github.com/lukehoban/es6features) - Overview of ECMAScript 6 features.
+  - [you-dont-need/You-Dont-Need-JavaScript](https://github.com/you-dont-need/You-Dont-Need-JavaScript) - CSS is powerful, you can do a lot of things without JS.
+  - [you-dont-need/You-Dont-Need-Lodash-Underscore](https://github.com/you-dont-need/You-Dont-Need-Lodash-Underscore) - List of JavaScript methods which you can use natively + ESLint Plugin.
+  - [you-dont-need/You-Dont-Need-Momentjs](https://github.com/you-dont-need/You-Dont-Need-Momentjs) - List of functions which you can use to replace moment.js + ESLint Plugin.
+  - [vlandham/js_data](https://github.com/vlandham/js_data) - Data manipulation and processing in JavaScript.
+  - [bradtraversy/vanillawebprojects](https://github.com/bradtraversy/vanillawebprojects) - Mini projects built with HTML5, CSS & JavaScript.
+No frameworks or libraries.
+  - [dexteryy/spellbook-of-modern-webdev/](https://github.com/dexteryy/spellbook-of-modern-webdev/) - A Big Picture, Thesaurus, and Taxonomy of Modern JavaScript Web Development.
+  - [usablica/front-end-frameworks](https://github.com/usablica/front-end-frameworks) - A collection of best front-end frameworks for faster and easier web development.

 - TypeScript
   - [DefinitelyTyped/DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) - The repository for high quality TypeScript type definitions.